 International commercial arbitration is a creature of agreement and cannot operate without the consent of the parties.
 Nonetheless the system cannot operate without legal regulation and a considerable body of law has developed as the process becomes more popular.

-The course will focus on this body of law and how it operates in practical situations.
-The course will focus largely on international law and practice, with domestic and national solutions used mainly as examples of a developing international practice.
+The module will focus on this body of law and how it operates in practical situations.
+The module will focus largely on international law and practice, with domestic and national solutions used mainly as examples of a developing international practice.

 Entry Requirements (not applicable to Visiting Students)